 Save the file as DPMSetup.ini.

 Note that the entries from line 5 onwards have been commented out.
-DPM Setup takes default values for commented entries.
-If you want DPM to take a specific value, remove the hash (#) symbol from the appropriate comment.
+DPM setup will take default values for commented entries.
+If you want DPM to take a specific value, uncomment the entry by removing the hash (#) symbol.